DEFRA/defra-docker-python/README.md

 This repository contains Python parent Docker image source code for Defra.

-The following table lists the versions of node available, and the parent Python image they are based on:
+The following table lists the versions of python available, and the parent Python image they are based on:

 | Python version  | Parent image       |
 | --------------- | -----------------  |